dcomtois/summarytools/README.md

 ## Customizing looks with CSS

-Version 0.8 of *summarytools* uses *RStudio*’s [htmltools package](https://CRAN.R-project.org/package=htmltools) and version 4 of
+**summarytools** uses *RStudio*’s [htmltools package](https://CRAN.R-project.org/package=htmltools) and version 4 of
 [Bootstrap](https://getbootstrap.com/)’s cascading stylesheets.

 It is possible to include your own *css* if you wish to customize the look of the output tables.
-See the documentation for the package’s `print.summarytools()` function for details, but here is a quick example to give you the gist of it.
+See the documentation for the package’s `print()` method for all the details, but here is a quick example.

-#### Example

-Say you need to make the font size really, really small.
-For this, you
-create a CSS file - let’s call it “custom.css” - containing the following class:
+Say you need to make the font size really really small.
+For this, you would create a *.css* file - let’s call it “custom.css” - containing a class definition such as the following:

 ``` css
 .table-condensed {